Investigators found fire and safety hazards on land under I-10 in Los Angeles before arson fire

-LOS ANGELES — (AP) — State investigators repeatedly identified fire and safety hazards at a leased storage space under an elevated Los Angeles freeway before it burned in an arson fire last weekend, documents show.
+LOS ANGELES — (AP) — State investigators repeatedly identified fire and safety hazards at a leased storage space under an elevated Los Angeles freeway before it burned in an arson fire, documents show.

-The blaze — fed by flammable materials stored under the roadway in violation of the company's lease — closed a stretch of Interstate 10 near downtown for days, snarling traffic as repair crews work around the clock to fix it.
-Officials say all lanes are expected to reopen by Tuesday, far ahead of the initial three-to-five week schedule to shore up the mile-long stretch of roughly 100 support columns.
+The Nov.
+11 blaze, fed by flammable materials stored under the roadway in violation of the company's lease, closed a stretch of Interstate 10 near downtown for days, snarling traffic as repair crews work around the clock to fix it.
+Officials say all lanes are expected to reopen by Tuesday.

-The documents were released by the California Department of Transportation, known as Caltrans, on Friday, a day before investigators said they identified a "person of interest" and released two photos in a "crime alert notification" posted to social media.
-Authorities said Saturday that they are seeking the public's help to identify the person.
+The California Department of Transportation, known as Caltrans, released the documents on Friday, a day before investigators said they identified a "person of interest" and released two photos in a "crime alert notification" posted to social media.
+Authorities said Saturday they are seeking the public's help to identify the person.

+Vice President Kamala Harris is expected to join Newsom, Mayor Karen Bass and other officials on Sunday morning in Los Angeles to publicly address the fire response and repair work.

 Apex Development Inc. has leased the land under I-10 since 2008.
-Although one condition of the contract stipulated it not allow flammable or hazardous materials to be stored there, state inspectors — who have visited the site six times since early 2020 — flagged problematic conditions for years.
+Although one condition of the contract stipulated it not allow flammable or hazardous materials to be stored there, state inspectors have visited the site six times since early 2020 and flagged problematic conditions for years.

-“This is a filthy unmaintained lease,” inspector Daryl Myatt wrote in a 2022 report.
+“This is a filthy unmaintained lease,” inspector Daryl Myatt wrote in a 2022 report following a surprise inspection that discovered solvents, oils, fuels and other items prohibited by the agreement.
 “This area has been utilized since the mid-1970s and looks like it.”

 Owners of two of the companies that subleased the property said they also had warned of fire danger and other hazards related to homeless people living under the freeway.
 Newsom previously said that while subleasing can be legal if the company received permission from state and federal regulators, Apex did not.